 - Highlight best practices for communities working with utilities, businesses, and their local governments to create and implement inventive plans for sustained energy efficiency; and

 - Educate the public and engage students in energy efficiency issues including methods, benefits, and the environmental costs of the full fuel cycle.

 A city, town or county need not finish first in the Georgetown University Energy Prize in order to win.
 Every competing community that demonstrates energy savings over previous years will be winners—providing benefits to members of the community not only today, but for future generations as well.

-STAGE 3: August 2014 - August 2016 - Semifinalist Performance Competition: the Semifinalists will compete for 2 years to reduce their utility-supplied energy consumption per capita in a manner that is likely to yield continuing improvements within their own community and replication in other communities.
+STAGE 3: January 2015 – December 2016 – Semifinalist Performance Competition: the Semifinalists will compete for 2 years to reduce their utility-supplied energy consumption in a manner that is likely to yield continuing improvements within their own community and replication in other communities.
 For purposes of this prize, community energy consumption measurements are restricted to energy supplied by gas and electric utilities directly to all residential and municipal customers.

-STAGE 4: August - December, 2016 - Finalist Selection, Judging and Awards: up to 10 Finalists will be selected based primarily on energy-saving performance during Stage 3.
+STAGE 4: January – June, 2017 – Finalist Selection, Judging and Awards: Finalists will be selected based primarily on energy-saving performance during Stage 3.
 These Finalists will be invited to submit Final Reports covering relevant aspects of the community’s plan, performance, and future prospects.
-The Judging Panel will score the final reports in specific, weighted categories and select the winners based on a combination of the scores from Stage 3 performance and Stage 5 judging of the Final Reports.
+The Judging Panel will score the final reports in specific, weighted categories and select the winners based on a combination of these scores and the Stage 3 energy-saving performance.

 The highest-ranking community will be awarded first place, with the requirement that the prize benefit the community at large in accordance with spending proposed in the community’s Stage 2 Program Plan.

 - Download UPDATED version 8.2 of our competition guidelines, posted May 5, 2015.